mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 I also adapted and advanced resources with an aim that they could be used within secondary classrooms to support computing curriculum.

-Also adapted to move towards a curricula based delivery of the course.
+To do this I added a learning dimensions map.
 This is explored in a later section of this chapter.